Stop Being Nice. Start Being Kind: Understanding the Leadership Difference

 Kindness Is Not a Luxury.
 It’s a Leadership Advantage

 In a world marked by economic uncertainty, rapid change, and growing fatigue, kindness is not a “soft” extra.
-It’s a stabiliser.
-A performance multiplier.
-A signal of mature leadership.
+It’s a stabiliser, a performance multiplier, and a signal of mature leadership.